 Overall stock trends for recruits can be observed using the recruit abundance index calculated using the geometric mean (solid line; Figure 13).
-The recruit index (geometric mean) peaked in 2014 with subsequent year on year reductions until 2018.
-However, from 2019 to 2022 there were annual increases in the abundance of recruits for the first time since 2014 followed by a slight decline in 2023 (solid line; Figure 13).
-However, recruit abundance in 2023 is above the long-term mean for this stock and is the 7th highest value recorded in the 22 year time series.
+The recruit index (geometric mean) had previously peaked in 2014 (66) with subsequent year on year reductions until it reached a time-series low in 2018 (6).
+From 2019 to 2022 there were annual increases in the abundance of recruits for the first time since 2014 followed by a slight decline in 2023 (solid line; Figure 13).
+However, recruit abundance in 2024 is the highest value recorded in the 33 year time series (91).